Hi there! I’m Supa, welcome to my official website. 😊

-Linux, for me, encompasses everything that made me fall in love with computing all those years ago; the ability to tinker with almost everything about the operating system and customize it to my liking.
+Linux, for me, encompasses everything that made me fall in love with computing all those years ago, that being, the ability to tinker with almost everything about the operating system and customise it to my liking.
 Linux doesn’t hold your hand nor prevent you from making mistakes and learning new things, and there is always something new to learn with Linux.

 All pages for this website are written in Markdown from within Emacs on Linux.
 I use the Hugo static site framework to convert the Markdown syntax to HTML from within GitLab CI/CD.
 All pages are pushed to GitLab via the Magit Emacs git client.
-The images for the site are created using Gimp and Inkscape.
+The images for this website and my Second Life creations are created using Gimp, Krita and Inkscape.